 - Payment terms (Method and date of payment, discounts, etc.).

 What is Single Administrative Document (SAD) Used in Apparel Shipment?

-In export import business, SAD stands for “single administrative document”.
+In the export-import business, SAD stands for “single administrative document”.
 It is the common import declaration form for all the EU countries.
-By using single administrative document form, all the goods imported into the EU must be declared to the customs authorities of the respective EU country.
+By using a single administrative document form, all the goods imported into the EU must be declared to the customs authorities of the respective EU country.

 Single administrative document (SAD) contains the below information’s for customs clearance:

 - Documentary approval of origin normally used to apply a tariff preferential treatment,

 - Document of transport,

 - Value of custom declaration,